rrevenantt/antlr4rust/README.md

  - If you are using labeled alternatives, struct generated for rule is a enum with variant for each alternative
- - Parser needs to have ownership for listeners, but it is possible te get listener back via `ListenerId` or `ParseTreeWalker` should be used
+ - Parser needs to have ownership for listeners, but it is possible te get listener back via `ListenerId` otherwise `ParseTreeWalker` should be used

 ### Unsafe
 Currently unsafe is used only to cast from trait object back to original type and to update data inside Rc via `get_mut_unchecked`(returned mutable reference is used immediately and not stored anywhere)

 ### Future improvements:
  - make parsing zero copy(i.e. use &str(or Cow) instead String in token and &Token in tree nodes)